A Padlet app is available for most mobile devices / operating systems – search for “Padlet” in your app store and download the app for free.

 Click on the word COPY under the Full Embed section (larger) box at the top of the side panel.
 This copies the HTML code powering your Padlet. (a confirmation message will appear to let you know that the link has been copied)

-Give the item a Name.
+Give the document a Name.

 The University has an institutional licence for Padlet (called ‘Padlet Backpack‘) which allows all staff and students to create a free account with their CCCU or KMMS email address, username, and password.
 Please ensure that you use your @canterbury.ac.uk email address.
 Accounts created in this way allow users to access all free and premium content!
 Scroll through the following guide to see how to create an account in this way (page 1), and what to do if you need to move Padlets created from an earlier personal account into your CCCU one (page 2).